 As a result, Hornby, in conjunction with other partners and competitors in the publishing and retail trades decided to adjust the era system they use.
 The idea being that it clearly reflects the time periods covered, especially when taking into account the ‘grey’ areas that have arisen as one period blurs into the next.

-The table below provides the full details, while the graphic at the beginning of the article illustrates more visually our system and the overlaps.
+The table below provides the full details of the Era system timeline:

 |Era||Description||Date range||Example locomotive|